-Pixelated, introduced by Zhao~\etal~\cite{zhao2019pixelated} is an image colorization model guided by pixelated semantics to keep the colorization consistent across multiple object categories.
+Pixelated, introduced by Zhao~\etal~\cite{zhao2019pixelated}, is an image colorization model guided by pixelated semantics to keep the colorization consistent across multiple object categories.
 The network architecture is composed of a color embedding branch and a semantic segmentation branch.
-The network is built from gated residual blocks, each of which contains two convolutional layers, a skip connection, and a gating mechanism.
+The network is built from gated residual blocks containing two convolutional layers, a skip connection, and a gating mechanism.

-The learning mechanism is composed of three components. \emph{Firstly}, an autoregressive model, is adopted to utilize pixelated semantics for image colorization.
-A shared CNN is used for modeling to achieve colorization diversity by generating per-pixel distributions using a conditional Pixel-CNN. \emph{Secondly}, semantic segmentation is incorporated into color embedding by introducing atrous spatial pyramid pooling at the top layer capable of extracting multi-scale features using several parallel filters.
+Three components make up the learning mechanism. \emph{Firstly}, an autoregressive model is adopted to utilize pixelated semantics for image colorization.
+The model uses a shared CNN to generate per-pixel distributions through a conditional Pixel-CNN, achieving colorization diversity. \emph{Secondly}, semantic segmentation is incorporated into color embedding by introducing atrous spatial pyramid pooling at the top layer capable of extracting multi-scale features using several parallel filters.
 The output is obtained by fusing multi-scale features.
-The loss function for semantic segmentation is the cross-entropy loss with softmax function. \emph{Thirdly}, to produce better and more accurate color distributions, pixelated color embedding is concatenated with semantic segmentation to create the semantic generator.
+For semantic segmentation, the loss function is the cross-entropy loss with the softmax function. \emph{Thirdly}, to produce better and more accurate color distributions, pixelated color embedding is concatenated with semantic segmentation to create the semantic generator.

-During training, color embedding loss, semantic loss, and color generation loss are combined.
-The performance of the network is evaluated on the Pascal VOC2012~\cite{everingham2010pascal} and COCO-stuff~\cite{lin2014coco} datasets.
+Color embedding, semantics, and color generation losses are combined during training.
+The network performance is evaluated on the Pascal VOC2012~\cite{everingham2010pascal} and COCO-stuff~\cite{lin2014coco} datasets.
 The images are rescaled to 128$\times$128 for use in the network.